 ▸ Andy Hedger

 After completing an engineering apprenticeship, Andy graduated from UWE, Bristol with a degree in Architecture and Planning.
 He spent a year working within a planning consultancy, specialising in gaining permissions for a variety of developments on sensitive sites including Conservation Areas, Areas of Outstanding Natural Beauty and Sites of Special Scientific Interest.
-Andy joined JTA as an Architectural Assistant in 2016 and is currently in the process of renovating a 1915 Dutch Barge.
+Andy joined JTA as an Architectural Assistant in 2016 and is currently undertaking a Masters in Sustainable Architecture at the Centre for Alternative Technology.
+Outside of work and study he is in the process of renovating a 1915 Dutch Barge.

 ▸ Angel Madix